panzerdp/dmitripavlutin.com/content/posts/157-vue-throttle-debounce/index.md

 The problem is that the options object exported from the component using `export default { ... }`, including the methods, are going to be reused by all the instances of the component.

-In case if the web page has 2 or more instances of the component, all these functions would use the same debounced function `methods.debouncedHandler` &mdash; and the debouncing could glitch.
+In case if the web page has 2 or more instances of the component, all the components would use the *same* debounced function `methods.debouncedHandler` &mdash; and the debouncing could glitch.

 ## 4. Conclusion

-In Vue you can easily apply the debouncing and bouncing techniques to callbacks of watchers and event handlers.
+In Vue, you can easily apply the debouncing and throttling techniques to callbacks of watchers and event handlers.

 The main approach is to create the debounced or throttled callback as a property of the instance in the `created()` hook: